lucasasmith/rewards/readme.md

   - This should create two schemas (`raw` and `core`) and three raw tables (`raw.users`, `raw.brands`, `raw.receipts`).
   - Summary stats for each tables should also be printed out.
 - If the Python script doesn't work, the following commands can be run manually:
+  - In terminal, open the DuckDB file with `duckdb rewards.db`.
 ```sql
 create or replace schema raw;